Yahia785/-MIPS-Assembly-Disassembler/README.md

 # -MIPS-Assembly-Disassembler
-This is a MIPS assembly program that takes machine code and translates it into human readable Instructions.
+This is a C++ program that takes machine code and translates it into human readable Instructions.
+This program is for MIPS assembly only.